 Bazaruto Island – Mozambique

-A small island about half way up the coast of Mozambique presents some unbelievable diving.
+A small island about halfway up the coast of Mozambique presents some unbelievable diving.
 One particular spot – Lighthouse House reef remains the best ever dive to this day.
 A big accolade but when you spend 60-70 minutes and come out dizzy from looking all over the place who could argue.
-On a single dive, which started with a massive pod of dolphin on the surface we saw 3 species of turtle (including a leatherback), 6 species of shark (including bull and hunting black tip’s), grouper, tuna, barracuda as well as too many reef fish to mention.
+On a single dive, which started with a massive pod of dolphins on the surface we saw 3 species of turtle (including a leatherback), 6 species of shark (including bull and hunting black tip’s), grouper, tuna, barracuda as well as too many reef fish to mention.
 Swimming back to the boat (an anchored 52ft Cat) we were escorted by the same dolphins that we saw before the dive.
 This one took a long time to get over.

 In closing…with so many cool sites I had to add a number of notable mentions which are always worth looking at.
-These include, exHMAS Brisbane, Raggie Cave (Aliwal Shoal South Africa), President Coolidge (Vanuatu), Stradbroke Island, Pemba and Punto do Auro, Mozambique, Cherubs cave (off Moreton Island), Mariko Oog (Crystal clear cave system – South Africa), Great lakes of the USA (unreal ship wrecks preserved in fresh water) and the list goes on.
+These include, exHMAS Brisbane, Raggie Cave (Aliwal Shoal South Africa), President Coolidge (Vanuatu), Stradbroke Island, Pemba and Punto do Auro, Mozambique, Cherubs cave (off Moreton Island), Mariko Oog (Crystal clear cave system – South Africa), Great lakes of the USA (unreal shipwrecks preserved in freshwater) and the list goes on.